Frequently asked questions

 How does weight impact MASH?

-You can work with your health care professional to identify the lifestyle changes that are right for you.
-This may include a weight management plan.
-You can work together to determine what makes the most sense for your situation.
+You can work with your health care professional (HCP) to identify the lifestyle changes that are right for you.
+This may include a weight management plan, but you can work with your HCP to determine what makes the most sense for your situation.
 But know that every little bit helps; losing just 3%-5% of your body weight can start to reduce the excess fat in your liver.

 Learn more about setting meaningful and attainable goals to help manage MASH.